-When Happy People Make Society Unhappy: Incidental Emotions Affect Compliance Behavior
+When Happy People Make Society Unhappy: Emotions Affect Compliance Behavior

-Emotions have a strong impact on our everyday lives in general and judgment and decision making in particular.
-Our paper presents the first study to show that incidental emotions, i.e., emotions not related to the actual choice problem, influence individuals’ tax compliance behavior.
-A survey of 22,220 German taxpayers and a controlled laboratory experiment involving 297 participants provide evidence that positive incidental emotions lead to a lower willingness to comply than aversive incidental emotions.
-The participants in our survey show lower tax compliance attitudes on days associated with a positive mood.
-These findings are supported by the results of a controlled experiment in which incidental emotions are induced by standardized pictures.
+Emotions affect judgments and decision making.
+Our paper presents the first study to show that incidental background emotions (i.e., emotions not related to the actual decision) influence individuals’ tax compliance attitudes and behavior.
+A large-scale survey of 22,220 German taxpayers and a controlled laboratory experiment provide evidence that positive background emotions reduce willingness to comply compared to aversive (negative) background emotions.
+The participants in our survey show less favorable tax compliance attitudes on weekends, which are usually associated with more positive background emotions.
+These findings are supported by the results of a controlled laboratory experiment in which background emotions were induced by standardized pictures.
+Individuals chose more often to evade taxes after being exposed to positive emotions compared to aversive emotions.

-Keywords: compliance behavior, emotions, cheating, tax evasion, norms, experimental economics
+Keywords: Compliance attitudes, compliance behavior, emotions, tax evasion, experimental economics

 JEL Classification: C91, D91, H26